It’s easy to use Amborela art as inspiration for your nursery’s color scheme with the simple color guide shown above.

 - The tree trunk or flower stems in your painting are a great choice for your furniture finish.

 - What if you want a soft look in your nursery, but the tree painting you like has an earth brown trunk.
 In this case you don’t want to add dark wood to your nursery.
 A soft gray or white furniture finish would be better.
 You could customize your painting to have a matching trunk.
 Simply choose the color you want from the Amborela color chart, and request a custom painting.

 Which Color to Choose for Your Nursery Wall Color

 - An accent color in your painting can make a great choice for your wall color.

-- Choosing a neutral tone, will give you more flexibility when you want to redecorate.
-This is especially important if you are choosing a color for your nursery walls.
-Ask yourself, “do I want to repaint this room in a few years when it’s time to transition to a big kid’s room decor?”
+- Choose a neutral tone for your walls if you want flexibility when you redecorate.
+Ask yourself, “do I want to repaint this room when it’s time to transition to a big kid’s room decor?”

-- Create contrast between the surrounding wall and your painting.
-Choose a wall color that is significantly different in hue than your artwork.
-If you choose a wall color that is similar to the background in your painting, then the artwork will blend into the wall too much.
+- Create contrast between the wall and your art.
+Choose a wall color that is different in hue or shade than your artwork.
+If you choose a wall color that is similar to the background in your painting, then the artwork will blend in with the wall too much.

-- Once you have chosen a different hue for your wall paint, considering adjusting the tone to make your artwork pop.
-A light toned painting stands out against a mid to dark toned wall.
+- A light toned painting stands out against a mid to dark toned wall.
 And a dark toned painting stands out against a light to mid toned wall.

 Is adding a painting the last step in your decorating project?

 Have you already painted your walls, picked out your bedding, and chosen your furniture?
 Learn how to customize the colors of your Amborela wall art to coordinate with the rest of your nursery or room.